cyberjunky/3commas-cyber-bots/README.md

 ### Install Python dependencies

 Run the following line in the terminal: `pip install -r requirements.txt`.

-Or run `setup.sh` to install everything inside a Python Enviroment.
+Or run `setup.sh` script to install everything inside a Python Enviroment, also see below.

 ### Create user configuration